 Map showing the route of the Southwold Railway.
 Source: Flickr

-There was the road bridge across the former line at Blythburgh, which was extant for many years and could not be mistaken as one travelled over it by coach or car.
-Even after the bridge’s demolition, the hump remained as an embankment.
+There was the road bridge across the former line at Blythburgh, which was extant for many years and could not be mistaken as we travelled over it either by coach or car when venturing up the A12 into East Anglia.
+The bridge itself helped to mark the railway’s former alignment as it wound through the area.
+After the bridge’s demolition, the hump partially remained as an embankment.

 Mr Jenkins, one time councillor, former Mayor of Southwold and one of the original curators of the Southwold museum is perhaps the only other character I have met who rode the former railway.
-He showed me around the museum decades ago and is of course the guy who wrote the book Memories of the Southwold Railway.
+He showed me around the museum decades ago, this is somewhere around 1972/73, and Mr Jenkins is the one who wrote the book Memories of the Southwold Railway (pub 1964 and updated since) which was sold by the Southwold Museum.
+My copy of this book is dated to 1968.

 Arnold Jenkins’ Memories of the Southwold Railway (1968.)
 I personalised my copy of the book with a scribble!

-Mr. Jenkins too is the guy who photographed and filmed the railway’s last days of existence.
-There’s a picture later in this post of Mr Jenkins with his cine camera at Southwold station in the railway’s final days.
+Mr. Jenkins too is the guy who photographed and filmed the railway during its last days of existence.
+There’s a picture later in this article of Mr Jenkins with his cine camera at Southwold station in the railway’s final days.

 Now we must get onto the serious subject of the railway itself – including some details about it and photographs of the line in existence, its subsequent closure and what happened after it had shut for good…